 Wipe the grease fittings clean before applying grease to the grease fittings.

 Refer to the maintenance schedule for service intervals and the amount of grease.

 Adjust the blade wings to the swept forward position.
-Grease the upper pivot link, the blade wing pivot, and the lower pivot frame.
+Grease the upper pivot link.

 Grease the left wing cylinder, blade trip, and slides.